Market Intelligence v Business Intelligence: So what's the difference?

 - Reputation management in the market

-Learn from the competition to enhance their differentiation.
-Also, it’s not to copy them.
-But reduce the strengths of the competition and play on their weaknesses.
-Clearly, sales need Competitive Intelligence to win more tender applications.
+Learn from the competition to enhance your differentiation.
+Also, if it's not wise to just copy them.
+But reduce the influence of their strengths and play on their weaknesses.
+Clearly, sales teams need Competitive Intelligence to win more tender applications.
 And to understand why they win.
 Also why the competitor wins.
 To better position themselves and win more deals.

-To have prepared “landmines” should come across a rival in the market.
+To have prepared "landmines" should your sales teams come across a rival in the market.
 Using simple and accessible tools such as battle cards and SWOT analysis, sales teams can better position themselves against competitors and win more competitive deals.
-By understanding their competitor’s current strategy and future moves, the senior management can control the market better.
+By understanding your competitor's current strategy and future moves, senior management can control the market better.
 Make better decisions based on Intelligence and not guesswork.

 They will, however, impact on all and different parts of your corporate strategy.
-Used together than you can ensure you are going to win a lot more than loose.
+Used together than you can ensure you are going to win a lot more than lose.

 So, get ready to put some noses out of joint and get closer to be the market leader with Business and Competitive Intelligence.